 Just before the division, the antheridial initial becomes almost superficial.
 It divides by two successive vertical divisions at right angles to each other and forms four cells.
-All the four cells divide by a transverse division, resulting in eight cells, arranged in two tiers of four cells each.
+All four cells divide by a transverse division, resulting in eight cells, arranged in two tiers of four cells each.

 The cells of the lower tier are called stalk cells, while the cells of the upper tier are called antheridial cells.
 The lower stalk cells undergo a few further divisions to form the stalk of the antheridium.

-The primary jacket cells undergo several anticlinal divisions and form a single layer of antheridial jacket.
+The primary jacket cells undergo several anticlinal divisions and form a single layer of the antheridial jacket.
 The primary androgonial cells undergo further divisions (transversely and vertically), resulting in the formation of a mass of small cubical androgonial cells.

-The last generation of the androgonial cells give rise to androcyte mother cells (sperm mother cells or spermatocytes).
+The last generation of the androgonial cells gives rise to androcyte mother cells (sperm mother cells or spermatocytes).
 Each androcyte mother cell undergoes a diagonal mitotic division and forms two triangular cells called androcytes or spermatids.